Illinois Diminished Value Claims

 Trailmobile Division of Pullman, Inc. v.
 Higgs, 12 Ill.
 App.
 3d 323 (1973)

-The Illinois Appellate Court held that when personal property is damaged but repairable, the proper measure of damages includes the reasonable cost of repairs and any remaining difference between the property’s market value before the injury and its value after repairs are completed.
-If the repaired property is worth less than it was before the loss, that residual loss in value is a compensable element of damages.
+The Illinois Appellate Court held that when damaged personal property is repairable, damages include both the reasonable cost of repairs and any remaining gap between the property's pre-injury market value and its post-repair value.
+If the repaired property is still worth less than before, that residual loss counts as compensable damage.

 Below are answers to common questions about Illinois diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.